Not with the Safety on, You Won't

 - Subverted on LOST: while playing inside woman in a bank robbery, Kate pretends not to know the safety is on, and then how to take it off.
 Another variant is Rousseau removing the firing pin from Robert's rifle, which has the bonus of letting her find out if he was really going to shoot her (he was.)

 - In the second episode of The Walking Dead, Andrea threatens to shoot Rick for bringing a hoarde of "walkers" to their location.
 Later, he advises her to take the safety off next time, and even gives her a quick lesson in handling a gun.
+She points it at him again in the sixth episode, and mentions she knows how the safety works (and it actually is off).
+Earlier in the pilot, Rick tells an inexperienced deputy to make sure he had a round chambered and the safety off (despite being a Glock, which has no manual safety).
+He then racks the slide to chamber a round, then presses the slide stop release.

 - An interesting subversion happens in an episode of 21 Jump Street.
 Hanson, posing a student, is being threatened by another student (named Ronnie) with a gun.
 He is saying things such as, "you could end up dead".
 The gun is cocked and incredibly close to Hanson's face.
 After the student is satisfied and begins walking away, the following exchange takes place: